 This online calculator calculates radix complement (referred to as r's complement) and diminished radix complement (referred to as (r-1)'s complement) for the given number and the given radix (base).

-Complement number is the number which, when added to its counterpart, makes some other number, usually a base (radix) of number system.
-In such case it is called radix complement.
+A complement number is a number that, when added to its counterpart, makes some other number, usually a base (radix) of a number system.
+In such a case, it is called radix complement.
 For example, 7 complements 3 to 10.

 By definition, the formula of the radix complement of an n digit number y in radix b is

 There is also a diminished radix complement, which is

 Diminished radix complement is easy to get by simply replacing the digits of a number with digits needed to get radix - 1.
 For example, for the 2 digit decimal number 56, the diminished radix complement is 43.
 Then you can get radix complement by simply adding the one to the diminished radix complement: 43+1=44